klaraklink/Dynamics_CZ_flora_occupancy/README.md

 Klinkovská K., Glaser M., Danihelka J., Kaplan Z., Knollová I., Novotný P., Pyšek P., Řezníčková M., Wild J. & Chytrý M. (2024) Dynamics of the Czech flora over the last 60 years: winners, losers and causes of changes.
 Biological Conservation.

-This repository contains data from the Pladias Database of the Czech Flora and Vegetation (https://pladias.cz/en/) and code used to analyse temporal trends of species of Czech flora in 1961-2020.
+This repository contains data from the Pladias Database of the Czech Flora and Vegetation (https://pladias.cz/en/) and code used to analyse temporal trends of species of Czech flora from 1961 to 2020.

 ## Data
 ### Data used to calculate species temporal trends